Ryan-Bui/DATA3402_Spring_2022_Project/README.md

-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Summary of the performance achieved**  My best model was able to get a F1 score of 0.76318 while at the time of writing the best entry has an F1 score of 0.98242
 ## Summary of Workdone